10 Iron Uses in Everyday Life and in Human Body

 Many cooking equipment and kitchenware are made of cast iron or stainless steel.

-Cast iron is especially used to make stoves which can be heated with coal or wood.
+Cast iron is especially used to make stoves heated with coal or wood.
 It is also used to make frying pans.

 iron pan for the kitchen